jcoupey/qfd-isochrone/README.md

-# A quick fast and dirty python script to generate rough isochrone lines using [OSRM](http://www.project-osrm.org)
+# A quick, fast and dirty python script to generate rough isochrone lines using [OSRM](http://www.project-osrm.org)

 ## Map example